 Cardiomyopathy is a disease that affects the heart muscle and the way it pumps.
 There are different types of cardiomyopathies.
 And these types have different causes.
 Cardiomyopathy may occur as a result of damage to the heart, such as from a heart attack, or a person may inherit the tendency to develop it.

-These changes in the heart muscle can lead to other heart problems such as heart failure.
+For some cardiomyopathies, the changes in the heart muscle can lead to other heart problems such as heart failure.
 Heart failure means the heart cannot pump blood normally.
 When the heart cannot pump blood well, the rest of the body may not get enough blood, oxygen, or nutrients.
 Cardiomyopathy can also lead to other heart problems such as atrial fibrillation, which is a type of irregular heartbeat.

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.